jcfrank/jcfrank.github.io/_posts/2014-12-26-guice-jersey2.markdown

 Why do we need these steps for Guice to work on Jersey 2
 --------------------------------------------------------

-I haven't fully understood the cause.
-But it seems to do with HK2.
+Jersey also uses dependency injection to populate resource instances.
+In Jersey 2, it's HK2.
-Jersey 2 uses HK2 as its dependency injection framework.
+So when resource instances are required by the servlet container, it asks HK2's ServiceLocator.
-It also works with annotations like @Inject and @Named in javax package.
+This ServiceLocator doesn't know what we defined in Guice modules.
-Maybe because all resources instances are under HK2 context, so bindings defined in Guice wouldn't be processed?
+That's basically the reason we get null when we try to inject implementations defined in Guice modules to Jersey resources.

-I'll come back to update when I learn more.
+I haven't look into Guice-Bridge to understand what it does.
+But probably something like providing Guice Injector's objects to HK2 ServiceLocator.